Regional Homogeneity: Towards Learning Transferable Universal Adversarial Perturbations Against Defenses: Experiments

 \paragraph{Attack methods.}~For performance comparison, we reproduce five representative attack methods, including fast gradient sign method (FGSM)~\cite{goodfellow2014explaining}, momentum iterative fast gradient sign method (MIM)~\cite{dong2017boosting}, momentum diverse inputs iterative fast gradient sign method (DIM)~\cite{dong2017boosting,xie2018improving}, universal adversarial perturbations (UAP)~\cite{moosavi2016universal}, and the universal version of generative adversarial perturbations (GAP)~\cite{poursaeed2017generative}.
 If not specified otherwise, we follow the default parameter setup in each method respectively.

 To keep the perturbation quasi-imperceptible, we generate adversarial examples in the $\epsilon$-ball of original images in the $L_{\infty}$ space.
 The maximum perturbation $\epsilon$ is set as $16$ or $32$.
 The adversarial examples are generated by attacking a naturally trained network, Inception v3 (IncV3)~\cite{szegedy2016rethinking}, Inception v4 (IncV4) or Inception Resnet v2 (IncRes)~\cite{szegedy2017inception}.
-In the default setting, IncV3 is used and $\epsilon = 16$.
+We use IncV3 and $\epsilon = 16$ in default.

 \paragraph{Defense methods.}~As our method is to attack defense models, we reproduce nine defense methods for performance evaluation, including input transformation~\cite{guo2017countering} through total variance minimization (TVM), high-level representation guided denoiser (HGD)~\cite{liao2018defense}, input transformation through random resizing and padding (R\&P)~\cite{xie2017mitigating}, three ensemble adversarially trained models (Inc\textsubscript{ens3}, Inc\textsubscript{ens4} and IncRes\textsubscript{ens})~\cite{tramer2017ensemble}, adversarial training with project gradient descent white-box attacker (PGD)~\cite{madry2017towards,xie2018feature}, adversarial logits pairing (ALP)~\cite{kannan2018adversarial}, and feature denoising adversarially trained ResNeXt-101 (FD)~\cite{xie2018feature}.